muneebaman/MNB/README.md

 # MNB
-prerequisite >>> download tensor toolbox code has some dimension error which need to be fixed .
+1)prerequisite >>> download tensor toolbox
+2)code has some dimension error which need to be fixed .